Spanish Dialogues Between 2 Friends: 7 Resources for Chatting with Your Chums

 That’s a lot of learning in one dialogue!

-So use these eight resources for friendly Spanish dialogues alongside your other learning methods for a great learning team.
+So use these seven resources for friendly Spanish dialogues alongside your other learning methods for a great learning team.
 Make new friends but keep the old: one is silver and the other, oro (gold)!

 If you've made it this far that means you probably enjoy learning Spanish with engaging material and will then love FluentU.

 Other sites use scripted content.
 FluentU uses a natural approach that helps you ease into the Spanish language and culture over time.
 You’ll learn Spanish as it’s actually spoken by real people.

 FluentU has a wide variety of videos, as you can see here:

 FluentU brings native videos within reach with interactive transcripts.
 You can tap on any word to look it up instantly.
 Every definition has examples that have been written to help you understand how the word is used.
 If you see an interesting word you don’t know, you can add it to a vocab list.

 Review a complete interactive transcript under the Dialogue tab, and find words and phrases listed under Vocab.